 Rosemary: This herb has slightly astringent properties which make it helpful in your skin and hair care routine.
 It contains a number of nutrients including iron, calcium, vitamins and antioxidants.
 Rosemary has powerful disinfectant and antiseptic properties that make it useful when trying to treat acne and oily skin conditions.
 You can steep fresh rosemary in hot water and use the resulting ‘tea’ as a rinse for oily hair or grind it up in a scrub and use on your skin.
 Check out my Lemon and Rosemary hand scrub which makes a great homemade gift for gardeners!
 This is a rather good sized, woody bush that needs full sun and a decent amount of room to grow.

 Lavender: If you are considering herb gardening, I highly recommend you plant lavender for use in your DIY beauty products (lavender is also great for medicinal herb gardens!) (lavender is also great for medicinal herb gardens!).
 Lavender is well known for it’s relaxation properties which makes it popular in bath products like my Lavender Oatmeal Bath Bombs.
 Lavender has been used to stimulate better blood circulation so include it in sugar scrubs to really get your blood pumping.
 Make a strong lavender tea and add it to a small spritzer bottle. use this lightly scented spray as a mood lifter on a stressful day!
-In most places, lavender is a perennial plant, meaning it comes back year after year.
+In most places, lavender is a pollinator-friendly perennial plant, meaning it comes back year after year.
 (Here in Georgia, I have yet to see this work!)
-It smells amazing in the garden and attracts a number of pollinators.
+It smells amazing in the garden and attracts pollinators.

 Sage: This herb is a strong astringent and can help keep oily skin at bay.
 A strong tea made of sage and mixed with witch hazel makes a great daily toner.
 You can also just rinse your face daily with the tea itself.
 Sage supposedly helps prevent grey hair if mixed into hair tonics.
 It is also very useful in dental products.
 Including sage in a DIY mouthwash or toothpaste will help keep gums healthy and teeth white.
 Sage is an evergreen woody shrub with soft, grey-green leaves.
 There are also purple sage varieties available.
 Here in Georgia, my sage grows for a few years but eventually needs to be replaced.